cosmos/interchain-security/docs/docs/adrs/adr-005-cryptographic-equivocation-verification.md

 (see [CometBFT equivocation detection](https://github.com/cometbft/cometbft/blob/2af25aea6cfe6ac4ddac40ceddfb8c8eee17d0e6/spec/consensus/evidence.md#detection)).
 Each node will then verify the evidence according to the CometBFT rules that define a valid double signing infraction, and based on this verification, they will decide whether to add the evidence to a block.
 During the evidence verification process, the signatures of the conflicting votes must be verified successfully.
-Note that this is achieved using the public key of the misbehaving validator, along with the `ChainID` of the chain where the infraction occurred (see [CometBFT equivocation verification](https://github.com/cometbft/cometbft/blob/2af25aea6cfe6ac4ddac40ceddfb8c8eee17d0e6/spec/consensus/evidence.md#verification)).
+Note that this is achieved using the public key of the misbehaving validator, along with the chain ID of the chain where the infraction occurred (see [CometBFT equivocation verification](https://github.com/cometbft/cometbft/blob/2af25aea6cfe6ac4ddac40ceddfb8c8eee17d0e6/spec/consensus/evidence.md#verification)).

 Once a double signing evidence is committed to a block, the consensus layer will report the equivocation to the evidence module of the Cosmos SDK application layer.
 The application will, in turn, punish the malicious validator through jailing, tombstoning and slashing